kirarahoshiiii/fpvtop/README.md

 ## [web app](https://kirarahoshiiii.github.io/fpvtop/)

-fpvtop also runs in your browser at **https://kirarahoshiiii.github.io/fpvtop/** its all client side, nothing leaves your machine and no download required.
+fpvtop also runs in your browser [here](https://kirarahoshiiii.github.io/fpvtop/), its all client side, nothing leaves your machine and no download required.
 > it is recommended to use a **chromium based** browser (chrome, brave, opera, edge)
 > or if using **firefox**, make sure the version is [151+](https://daily.dev/posts/firefox-151-adds-web-serial-api-support-for-hardware-communication-1qq1wm39w) for serial support.